biomedswe/BASE/README.md

 ```

 ### 2. Run main.py and follow instructions in program
-Please not that you must have python installed first.
+Please note that you must have python installed first.
 ```
 python3 main.py (after navigating to $HOME/sequencing_project)
 ```